dinngo/furucombo-funds-contract/README.md

 ## Comptroller

-The configuration center of Furucombo funds system.
+The configuration center of Furucombo Funds system.
 The comptroller is implemented through an [upgradable proxy](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/proxy/transparent) structure.

 ## Mortgage Vault

 The vault to keep the creator’s mortgage.
-Before creators [create funds](#fund-manager), they need to prepare the corresponding amount of assets to their desired tier.
-The assets will be transferred to the [mortgage vault](#mortgage-vault) when the fund is [created](#create-fund).
+Before creators [create fund](#create-fund), they need to prepare the corresponding amount of assets to their desired tier.
+The assets will be transferred to the [mortgage vault](#mortgage-vault) when the fund is created.

 ## Fund Proxy Factory

-Creators [create funds](#create-fund) through [Fund Proxy Factory](#fund-proxy-factory).
-When the fund is created, [Fund Proxy](#fund-proxy), [Share Token](#share-token) is created, and the mortgage asset is transferred to the [Mortgage Vault](#mortgage-vault).
-Certain attributes of the fund are assigned and set at the same time.
+Creators [create fund](#create-fund) through Fund Proxy Factory.
+When the fund is created, [Fund Proxy](#fund-proxy), [Share Token](#share-token) are created, and the mortgage asset is transferred to the [Mortgage Vault](#mortgage-vault).
+Certain attributes of the fund are set at the same time.

 ## Fund Proxy

-The logic unit of Furucombo funds.
-The fund is implemented through a [beacon proxy](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/proxy/beacon) structure.The implementation target is set at the beacon defined in the [comptroller](#comptroller).
+The logic unit of Furucombo Funds.
+The fund is implemented through a [beacon proxy](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/proxy/beacon) structure.
+The implementation target is set at the beacon defined in the [comptroller](#comptroller).
 For more details, see the explanation [below](#fund-implementation).

 ## Asset Router

 The value calculation unit, which calculates the asset value for the fund by assigning asset, amount, and quote.
-The system is composed of Oracle, Resolver, and Registry.
-Oracle is responsible for getting asset prices through interacting with external Oracle protocol (only ChainLink currently).
-Resolver parses assets and resolves into a specific set (for example, Aave token).
-Resolvers need to be registered to the Registry to be valid resolvers and used in the Asset Router.
+The system is composed of `Oracle`, `Resolver`, and `Registry`. `Oracle` is responsible for getting asset prices through interacting with external oracle protocol (only ChainLink currently). `Resolver` parses assets and resolves into a specific set (for example, Aave token).
+Resolvers need to be registered to the `Registry` to be valid resolvers and used in the Asset Router.

 ## Furucombo Proxy

 The strategy executor unit.
-May refer to Furucombo.
-Slightly customized for the asset management in the Furucombo fund system.
+May refer to [Furucombo](https://github.com/dinngodev/furucombo-contract) for more details.
+This is slightly customized for the asset management in the Furucombo fund system.

-# Fund Implementation
+## Fund Implementation

 FundImplementation is composed of different modules: `ShareModule`, `AssetModule`, `ExecutionModule`, `ManagementFeeModule` and `PerformanceFeeModule`.
 The strategy executed by the fund manager will be passed to the vault for action as shown below.